When you draw from the Well, you return with more than water — you return with wisdom.

 • What if I’m dealing with an injury or health concern?

 • If you have an injury or health concern, please don’t hesitate to reach out to us in advance.
-We’re happy to discuss how we can best support your comfort and safety during the retreat.
+We’re happy to discuss how we can best support your comfort and safety during the event.

 • Is there cell service or Wi-Fi available?

 • Generally, yes—most locations have cell service and Wi-Fi.
-However, some retreat sites are more remote and may have limited connectivity.
+However, some refuge sites are more remote and may have limited connectivity.
 If that's the case, we’ll let you know in advance so you can plan accordingly.

 • Are meals included in the retreat cost?